hossam-elshabory/Quick-SQL/1. SQL and RDBMS/01. What Is SQL/README.md

 ![Alt text](Images/SING_TABLE_SKELEYON.png)

-# Why store data in RD ?

-To answer this question lets compare relational databases RD to a more traditionally way to store data, which is Flat files.

-Flat files are simply just one long file (Mostly a .CSV file) that contains all the data (Columns and rows) in one table.

 # SQL Queries

 A SQL query statement is used to query or to ask a question to the database by making use of the SQL syntax.